-Dr. Jarvis currently serves as Associate Dean, Bachelor of Education (BEd) Programs (Interim).
-He teaches courses in the BEd, MEd, and PhD programs within the Schulich School of Education (Faculty Publication Poster) at Nipissing University, North Bay, Ontario.
-His research interests include teacher education, math/technology in the workplace (farmers, nurses), curriculum design/integration, and STEAM education.
+Dr. Jarvis teaches courses in the teacher education (BEd) and graduate (MEd/PhD) programs within the Schulich School of Education (Faculty Publication Poster) at Nipissing University, North Bay, Ontario.
+His research interests include math teaching, math/technology use in the workplace, curriculum integration, and STEAM education.

 He has completed a SSHRC-funded international (Canada/UK) research project exploring the use of Computer Algebra Systems (CAS) technology in undergraduate mathematics instruction.
 He has also worked on the following collaborative research projects: GeoVisage, a spatial decision support tool for northeastern Ontario farmers (with Geography and Computer Science colleagues); technological and mathematical demands on nurses and nursing students and a DCCT Model implementation (with School of Nursing and BPHE colleagues); innovative CAS technology use in undergraduate mathematics teaching and assessment (with Dr. C. Buteau, Brock U; Dr. C. Doran, U Alberta); and the Education for Innovation (E4I) Canadian Teacher Resource (with SSoE colleagues).